kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `lambdaContext`: The [LambdaContext][lambdacontext] representation of the running Lambda container, which allows execution of the Lambda function.

-### registerStaticFiles(Map\<StaticFileID, String\> staticFileFilepaths)
-Registers the given files with the Kurtosis engine, so they can be loaded inside a service's filespace via [ContainerCreationConfig.usedStaticFiles][containercreationconfig_usedstaticfiles] and [ServiceContext.loadStaticFiles][servicecontext_loadstaticfiles].

-**Args**

-* `staticFileFilepaths`: A map of static_file_id -> absolute_filepath containing the files to register and the ID by which they'll be referenced via [ContainerCreationConfig.usedStaticFiles][containercreationconfig_usedstaticfiles] and [ServiceContext.loadStaticFiles][servicecontext_loadstaticfiles].

 ### registerFilesArtifacts(Map\<FilesArtifactID, String\> filesArtifactUrls)
-Downloads the given files artifacts to the Kurtosis engine, associating them with the given IDs, so they can be mounted inside a service's filespace at creation time via [ContainerCreationConfig.filesArtifactMountpoints][containercreationconfig_filesartifactmountpoints].
+Downloads the given files artifacts to the Kurtosis engine, associating them with the given IDs, so they can be mounted inside a service's filespace at creation time via [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

 **Args**

-* `filesArtifactUrls`: A map of files_artifact_id -> url, where the ID is how the artifact will be referenced in [ContainerCreationConfig.filesArtifactMountpoints][containercreationconfig_filesartifactmountpoints] and the URL is the URL on the web where the files artifact should be downloaded from.
+* `filesArtifactUrls`: A map of files_artifact_id -> url, where the ID is how the artifact will be referenced in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints] and the URL is the URL on the web where the files artifact should be downloaded from.

-### addServiceToPartition(ServiceID serviceId, PartitionID partitionId, [ContainerCreationConfig][containercreationconfig] containerCreationConfig, Func(String ipAddr, Map\<String, String\> generatedFileFilepaths, Map\<String, String\> staticFileFilepaths) -\> [ContainerRunConfig][containerrunconfig] generateRunConfigFunc) -\> ([ServiceContext][servicecontext] serviceContext, Map\<String, PortBinding\> hostPortBindings)
+### addServiceToPartition(ServiceID serviceId, PartitionID partitionId, Func(String ipAddr, SharedDirectory sharedDirectory) -\> [ContainerConfig][containerconfig] containerConfigSupplier) -\> ([ServiceContext][servicecontext] serviceContext, Map\<String, PortBinding\> hostPortBindings)
-Starts a new service in the network with the given service ID, inside the partition with the given ID, using the given config factory.
+Starts a new service in the network with the given service ID, inside the partition with the given ID, using the given config supplier.

 **Args**

 * `serviceId`: The ID that the new service should have.
 * `partitionId`: The ID of the partition that the new service should be started in.
 This can be left blank to start the service in the default partition if it exists (i.e. if the network hasn't been repartitioned and the default partition removed).
-* `containerCreationConfig`: The definition of the necessary values that Kurtosis will use to start the container for the new service.
-* `generateRunConfigFunc`: An anonymous function, used to produce the [ContainerRunConfig][containerrunconfig] for starting the service, which receives three dynamic values as arguments:
+* `containerConfigSupplier`: An anonymous function, used to produce the [ContainerConfig][containerconfig] for starting the service, which receives two dynamic values as arguments:
     1. The IP address of the service being started
-    1. A map of generated_file_id -> filepath_on_service, where the keys correspond to the keys of the [ContainerCreationConfig.fileGeneratingFuncs][containercreationconfig_filegeneratingfuncs] map and the values are the filepaths _on the service container_ where the generated files can be found
-    1. A map of static_file_id -> filepath_on_service, where the keys correspond to the static file IDs requested in [ContainerCreationConfig.usedStaticFiles][containercreationconfig_usedstaticfiles] and the values are the filepaths _on the service container_ where the static files can be found
+    1. A [SharedDirectory][shareddirectory] object which contains two fields `sharedDirectoryMountpathOnThisContainer` and `sharedDirectoryMountpathOnServiceContainer` that store the value of the services's folder absolute path inside the service container and inside the container where the code is running respectively

 **Returns**

 * `serviceContext`: The [ServiceContext][servicecontext] representation of a service running in a Docker container.
-* `hostPortBindings`: The port spec strings that the service declared (as defined in [ContainerCreationConfig.usedPorts][containercreationconfig_usedports]), mapped to the port on the host machine where the port has been bound to.
+* `hostPortBindings`: The port spec strings that the service declared (as defined in [ContainerConfig.usedPorts][containerconfig_usedports]), mapped to the port on the host machine where the port has been bound to.
 This allows you to make requests to a service running in Kurtosis by making requests to a port on your local machine.
 If a port was not bound to a host machine port, it will not be present in the map (and if no ports were bound to host machine ports, the map will be empty).

-### addService(ServiceID serviceId, [ContainerCreationConfig][containercreationconfig] containerCreationConfig, Func(String ipAddr, Map\<String, String\> generatedFileFilepaths, Map\<String, String\> staticFileFilepaths) -\> [ContainerRunConfig][containerrunconfig] generateRunConfigFunc ) -\> ([ServiceContext][servicecontext] serviceContext, Map\<String, PortBinding\> hostPortBindings)
+### addService(ServiceID serviceId,  Func(String ipAddr, SharedDirectory sharedDirectory) -\> [ContainerConfig][containerconfig] containerConfigSupplier) -\> ([ServiceContext][servicecontext] serviceContext, Map\<String, PortBinding\> hostPortBindings)
 Convenience wrapper around [NetworkContext.addServiceToPartition][networkcontext_addservicetopartition], that adds the service to the default partition.
 Note that if the network has been repartitioned and the default partition doesn't exist anymore, this method will fail.

 ### getServiceContext(ServiceID serviceId) -\> [ServiceContext][servicecontext]